Ned Leeds: Powers and abilities

 Ned Leeds had a Bachelor of Arts degree in Journalism, and was a master of deductive reasoning and investigation.
 He was a normal man who engaged in regular exercise, which increased to more intensive levels after assuming the Hobgoblin role.
 As the Hobgoblin, Ned wore his signature uniform and used the glider and equipment which included Jack O'Lantern bombs, razor bats and electrical shock gloves.
-However, he had no healing factor or superhuman strength, prior to ingesting the Goblin Formula, after which he developed superhuman strength, speed, reflexes, and stamina as well as a low-level rapid healing factor, the latter of which allow him to survive otherwise fatal gunshot wounds.
+However, he had no healing factor or superhuman strength, prior to ingesting the Goblin Formula, after which he developed superhuman strength, speed, reflexes, and stamina as well as a low-level rapid healing factor that allows him to survive otherwise fatal wounds.

 Other versions

 Ultimate Marvel

-An alternate universe variant of Ned Leeds from Earth-1610 appears in Ultimate Spider-Man #121.
+An alternate universe version of Ned Leeds from Earth-1610 appears in Ultimate Spider-Man #121.
 This version is an alcoholic Daily Bugle reporter who has an antagonistic relationship with Betty Brant.

 Spider-Man Loves Mary Jane

-A teenage alternate universe variant of Ned Leeds appears in Spider-Man Loves Mary Jane.
+A teenage alternate universe version of Ned Leeds appears in Spider-Man Loves Mary Jane.
 This version is the boyfriend of Betty Brant who previously dated Mary Jane Watson.